ElectricWarr/DevOps-Playground-Crossplane/README.md

 ./eks-config.sh
 ```

-(This only contains one simple command if you're curious, but "connecting to kubernetes" is not the focus of our attention today!)
+(This only contains afew simple commands if you're curious, but "connecting to kubernetes" and "creating secrets" are not the focus of our attention today!)

 ## DIY